 We shall first argue that the system never enters the dead state.
-This is easy to see for the PLAINTREE algorithm.
-Now, consider the system in the middle of any round.
+Consider the system in the middle of any round.
 Notice that once n coins are generated, all the nodes get a coin each.
 In particular, in this case, the root node gets a coin and initiates the next round.
 So, consider the scenario where at most (n-1) coins have been generated.
 Each such coin represents $\hat{w}/(2n)$ triggers received.
-On the other hand, at each processor, the number of unreported triggers is $\langle B \rangle$ (because, for each B triggers a coin is generated).
+On the other hand, at each processor, the number of unreported triggers is < B (because, for each B triggers a coin is generated).
 Thus, the total number triggers received so far in the system is at most